ASMR: Variance

-Though little scientific research has been conducted into potential neurobiological correlations to the perceptual phenomenon, with a consequent dearth of data with which to explain its physical nature, personal commentary from forums, blog posts, and video comments have been analyzed to describe the phenomenon.
+Since little scientific research has been conducted into potential neurobiological correlations to the perceptual phenomenon, personal commentary from forums, blog posts, and video comments have been analyzed to describe the phenomenon.
 Analysis of this anecdotal evidence support the original consensus that ASMR is euphoric but non-sexual, and it has divided those who experience ASMR into two broad categories of subjects.
 One category depends upon external triggers to experience the localized sensation and its associated feelings, which typically originate in the head, often reaching down the neck and sometimes the upper back.
 The other category can intentionally augment the sensation and feelings without dependence upon external stimuli through attentional control, in a manner that some subjects likened to their experience of meditation.

 Triggers

-ASMR is usually precipitated by stimuli referred to as "triggers".
-ASMR triggers, which are most commonly auditory and visual, may be encountered through the interpersonal interactions of daily life.
+ASMR is usually precipitated by stimuli referred to as "triggers" or "ASMR triggers", which are most commonly auditory and visual, may be encountered through the interpersonal interactions of daily life.
 Additionally, ASMR is often triggered by exposure to specific audio and video.
 Such media may be specially made with the specific purpose of triggering ASMR, or created for other purposes and later discovered to be effective as a trigger.

 Stimuli that can trigger ASMR, as reported by those who experience it, include the following: